 GAO review standards

-In a bid protest when GAO reviews an agency’s decision to conduct a noncompetitive procurement under the statutory requirements, it will focus on the adequacy of the rationale and conclusions outlined in the agency’s justification for sole source procurement.
+In a bid protest when GAO reviews an agency’s decision to conduct a noncompetitive procurement under the statutory requirements, it will focus on the adequacy of the rationale and conclusions outlined in the agency’s justification for sole source government contracts.

 FAR Sole Source Justification and Approval & Single Supplier Legal Requirements 41 USC 3301